 Do please read our latest COVID info.
 (Short version: appointment must be made for any consultation, external click and collect still the main way of operating).

 Scanning is where we started.
-For over 12 years we have continually refined our processes to ensure that you receive the best scans possible from your film.
+For almost 20 years we have continually refined our processes to ensure that you receive the best scans possible from your film.
 Our scanning methodology is focused towards giving you a file that provides maximum detail and flexibility, and offers greater fine art printing options.

 You will receive scans that are deliberately unprocessed - with absolutely no clipping or sharpening.
 We return to you accurate scans, perfect for further processing.
 You retain maximum detail and are given a file that allows you to make all the creative decisions.
 Our premium service continues to be the most affordable in the industry - at least 50% lower than others, whilst still producing higher quality results.

 We use one of the best scanners ever made - the Imacon Flextight 949 film scanner, which produces scans that are sharp, colour accurate, and rich in detail.
 The Flextight 949, with it's unique 'air drum' approach, offers the excellent edge to edge sharpness of drum scanners, without the need for messy oil mounting - your film will come back to you in exactly the condition you supply it.